 With proper treatment, most people with polymyositis or dermatomyositis eventually regain at least some muscle strength.
 Often, muscle strength returns to normal.
 Typically, inclusion body myositis does not improve with treatment.

 Progression of the illness may lead to complications like swallowing or breathing problems.
-Eventually, some patients need a support to walk or may need wheel chair.
+Eventually, some patients need a support to walk or may need a wheelchair.

 Medications taken to treat these muscle diseases may cause complications that affect prognosis.